VEuPathDB/plot.data/README.md

 ***plot.data class files***
 Each `plot.data` class has a similar set up within their "class-plotdata-{plot name}.R" file:
 - A function that creates a new instance of the class.
 These constructors are named "new{plot name}PD" (ex. `newBeeswarmPD`).
 Each constructor begins by creating a `plotdata` object (`newPlotdata`).
 - A function that takes data and returns plot-ready data along with any statistics or other additional information requested.
 These functions are named "{plot name}.dt" (ex. `beeswarm.dt`).
 This function calls the class constructor.
+The resulting data table has columns corresponding to plottable elements and rows corresponding to groups.
+For example, the output of `box.dt` with one facet variable will have as many rows as unique facet variable values, and columns such as "labels", "min", "median", and so on.
 - A function that takes data and returns a json file containing the above plot-ready data.
 We name these functions "{plot name}" (ex. `beeswarm`).
 - Validation functions.
 For each class, we include at least one validation function that ensures the created plot-ready data adheres to the appropriate variable constraints, for example.
 We name these functions "validate{plot name}PD" (ex. `validateBeeswarmPD`).

 ***Testing***
+This package uses the `testthat` [package](https://testthat.r-lib.org/) for testing.
 Each plotdata class should have a corresponding test context, i.e file called "test-{plot name}.R" in the tests/testthat directory.
 Tests written in this file should be basic unit tests, for example checking that the created object is of the appropriate class and size.
 See `test-beeswarm.R` for an example.

 The tests should follow the below general organization:
 1. Check the returned object is of the appropriate size and shape.
 2. Test that types are as expected.
-3. Ensure a valid data.table is returned with expected dimensions, even when inputs are not idea (ex. factors, numeric categorical variables).
+3. Ensure a valid data.table is returned with expected dimensions, even when inputs are not ideal (ex. factors, numeric categorical variables).
 4. Validate the `getJSON` output structure.
 5. Test that missing data is handled appropriately.
 6. Vizualization-specific tests such as statistics.

+Use `devtools::test()` to run all unit tests in this package.
+See [devtools documentation](https://devtools.r-lib.org/reference/test.html) for more details.

 ***Helpers***
 Helper functions are organized into those that compute values per group (`group.R`), per panel (`panel.R`), handle binning (`bin.R`), or various other categories (see `utils` and `utils-*.R`).
 Using the beeswarm as an example, we can add `groupMedian` to `group.R`, which computes the median of the dataset per group (overlay, panel).